 Other than IP infringements, gaming companies, video game publishers and tournament organizers are dealing with an increasing number of legal issues including

 - e-doping which is essentially the practice to manipulate a software or hardware in order to give an advantage over the opponent;

 - video game boosters that are people who enhance other players’ accounts for a fee;

 - the practice of hacking or alter game source code without permission; and

 - match-fixing for which the challenge is to use tools developed to monitor sports betting with eSports betting.

 Such actions might cause considerable damages to the gaming industry.
-Indeed, cheating negatively affects gaming developers, publishers and tournament organizers since it is an unfair exploitation that lowers the value of products in the sense of games, tournaments, sales and any activity around them.
-In this respect, Asian countries appear to be ahead on the enforcement of penalties against such misconducts with a Overwatch hacker that was punished in South Korea with one year of imprisonment and two years of probation.
+Indeed, cheating negatively affects gaming developers, publishers, and tournament organizers since it is an unfair exploitation that lowers the value of products in the sense of games, tournaments, sales and any activity around them.
+In this respect, Asian countries appear to be ahead on the enforcement of penalties against such misconducts with an Overwatch hacker that was punished in South Korea with one year of imprisonment and two years of probation.

 Indeed, litigation sends a message to the legitimate-players community that the company takes such conduct seriously and will spend the time and resources to protect the integrity of its online experience.

 3. The deeper focus of regulatory bodies over eSports